-As the name suggests, the GF online editor for simple multilingual grammars is available online, so all that is needed to use the editor is a device with a reasonably modern web browser.
-Even Android and iOS devices can be used.
+As the name suggests, the GF online editor for simple multilingual grammars is available online (Hallgren, 2013), so all that is needed to use the editor is a device with a reasonably modern web browser.
+Even smartphones and tablets can be used.
 To help novice grammar authors, the editor provides some guidance, e.g. by showing a skeleton grammar file and hinting how the parts should be filled in.
 When a new part is added to the grammar, it is immediately checked for errors.

-Figure 1 illustrates what the editor looks like.
+Figure 3 illustrates what the editor looks like.
 Editing operations are accessed by clicking on editing symbols embedded in the grammar display: +, x and % to add, delete and edit items.
 These are revealed when hovering over items.
 On touch devices, hovering is in some cases simulated by tapping, but there is also a button to "Enable editing on touch devices" that reveals all editing symbols.

 The current version of the editor supports a small but useful subset of the GF grammar notation.
-Grammars consist of one module for the abstract syntax (capturing the meanings of interest), and a number of modules for concrete syntaxes (mapping the meanings of the abstract syntax to concrete representations in the natural (or formal) languages relevant to the application).
+Grammars consist of one module for the abstract syntax, and a number of modules for concrete syntaxes.
 Proper error checking is done on the fly for abstract syntax, but not (yet) for concrete syntax.

-Grammars can import modules from the Resource Grammar Library (Ranta, 2009b), freeing the grammar author from dealing directly with the linguistic complexities of natural languages, such as inflection and agreement.
+Grammars can import modules from the Resource Grammar Library (Ranta, 2009a), freeing the grammar author from dealing directly with the linguistic complexities of natural languages, such as inflection and agreement.